PrisonTeam/Prison/docs/prison_docs_626_configuring_worldguard_regions.md

 **NOTE:**

-It’s a bad idea to deny access to the mines through these regions.
+Itâ€™s a bad idea to deny access to the mines through these regions.
 Such as with **-g nonmembers deny** on the **prison_mine_<mine-name>** regions.
 If the players doesn't have access to the mines, and they try to enter from the top, WorldGuard will continually prevent them from entering, or more specifically it will prevent them from falling in to the mine.
 This will basically keep them floating in the air which will trigger a fly event within anti-hacking tools.
 It will be far more professional to protect the area that contains the mine, thus you can protect it over the whole y-axis too.
-Players can also get caught in a rapid loop where WorldGuard is trying to kick them out of the mine when restricting just the mine; could possibly cause a lot of lag, depending upon how many event’s are being triggered.
+Players can also get caught in a rapid loop where WorldGuard is trying to kick them out of the mine when restricting just the mine; could possibly cause a lot of lag, depending upon how many eventâ€™s are being triggered.

 <hr style="height:1px; border:none; color:#aaf; background-color:#aaf;">